relaypro/relay-nurse-assist-workflow/README.md

-# Relay nurse assist workflow integrated with Alexa
+# Relay nurse assist workflow integrated with smart home devices
+NOTE: this workflow works with ANY smart home assistant with voice calling functionality eg. Google Hub, Amazon Alexa, Apple HomePod ...

 The idea behind it: Patients have Alexas.
 Nurses have Relays.
 A patient should be able to request assistance from an alexa which would then notify a nurse on their relay.